 How can I report discrimination or price gouging related to COVID-19?

-Additionally the Department for Consumer and Worker Protection has banned any increase of 10% on the following goods:
+- Department for Consumer and Worker Protection has banned any increase of 10% on the following goods:

 - Sanitizing or baby wipes